aldesantis/api-on-rails/book/chapter-1/2-embrace-http.md

 Can you spot the difference?
 Unlike the previous one, if we run this request a trillion times, it's very likely that [no one's going to read our post](http://phys.org/news/2015-02-sun-wont-die-billion-years.html).
-This is why `PATCH` is not idempotent by definition, even though we can (and should) make it so.
+This is why `PATCH` is not idempotent by definition, even though we can (and should) make it so when implementing it.
 </aside>

 ## Headers